William Johnston (Irish politician): Woman's suffrage

 As early as May 1871, Johnston declared himself a woman's suffragist.
 He voted a second reading for a Women's Disability Bill which would have given women's access to the polls on the same term as men.
 In February 1871, he chaired the first meeting in Belfast of a woman's suffrage tour of Ireland undertaken by Isabella Tod, and attended the formation in Dublin of a committee (which he regularly attended with the Home Rule MP Maurice Brooks) from which emerged the Dublin Women's Suffrage Association.

 In 1887, following extensive lobbying by the North of Ireland Women's Suffrage Society, which he had formed with Tod, Johnston piloted an amendment to the Municipal Corporations (Ireland) Act through Parliament.
 It ensured that the municipal franchise for the new "city" of Belfast conferred the rate-payer vote on persons rather than men.

 In 1895, Johnston introduced a suffrage bill that specifically stated that any person in Ireland, regardless of sex or marital status, who was a ratepayer or who was entitled to vote for Guardians of the Poor, should receive both local and national franchise rights.
-When the measure failed, Johnston proposed and helped carry a Dublin Corporation Bill that called on the Irish capital to follow Belfast in granting women the municipal vote.
-He also assisted in the passing of the Poor Law (Ireland) (Women) Act of 1896 that ensured that women ratepayers could stand as Poor Law Guardians under the same conditions as men.
+That year, he also assisted in passing the Poor Law (Ireland) (Women) Act that ensured that women ratepayers could stand as Poor Law Guardians under the same conditions as men.